bakame-php/aide/src/Error/README.md

 );
 ```

-The class contains methods to ease working with error reporting level:
+The class exposes a friendlier API to ease working with error reporting level:

 - `ReportingLevel::fromValue` allow instantiating the class with any value you want.
 - `ReportingLevel::fromName` allow instantiating the class with the string corresponding to one of the `E_*` constants.